benfredwells/spectrum-next-fun/README.md

 # spectrum-next-fun
-Some fun experiments with the ZX Spectrum Next.
-These instructions are for Windows.
+My explorations of the ZX Spectrum Next.
+These instructions are for Windows, Linux instructions to come.

 ## Project contents